 Skilled Worker Route

-These changes do not affect the NHS.
-You can read our latest news story for FAQs on what the changes mean for the NHS.
+- You can read our guidance and view illustrated scenarios on what the changes mean for the NHS.

 Overview